christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 When running the scripts do not change the contained files within the directories involved because that could cause unwanted problems. <br>
 Also this README contains extra information to explain extra programs.
 Please watch out for indications of when to execute something in order to follow the MAIN PIPELINE.<br>
 If you don't see an indication saying that this is not in the MAIN PIPELINE then it belong to it so execute it. <br>
+To see any visualizations you must modify the variable within the scripts to run it in Debug mode (set it to TRUE) <br>

 ## 1.0.1 Install vrg_crop_gen
 Follow the process at https://github.com/VIS4ROB-lab/vrg_crop_gen and install it in a specific directory {1} <br>